Kylejeong2/personal-website/src/app/blog/posts/cease-desist.md

 I saw an opportunity to help.
 By aggregating all this data into one website, students and parents could have a single source for fire information.

 I built an MVP in just a few hours (thanks Claude) using Next.js + Tailwind.
-Check it out here: [GitHub Repo](https://github.com/Kylejeong2/UCLA-Wildfires)
+Check it out here: [GitHub Repo](https://github.com/Kylejeong2/UCLA-Wildfires).(if you're lucky it might still be up at <a href="westwoodfires.org">westwoodfires.org<a/>)

 Speed was the priority over perfect code - I just needed to ship something useful fast.